 Debra has twice been a Fellow in NEA Arts Journalism Institutes.
 In 2009, she was a fellow at the NEA Dance Criticism Institute at the American Dance Festival at Duke University.
 In 2010, she was a fellow at the NEA Classical Music & Opera Institute at Columbia University in New York.

-In August 2009, she led the successful grassroots campaign to save the 40-year-running classic film program at the Los Angeles County Museum of Art (LACMA).
+In August 2009, she led the successful grassroots campaign, “Save Film at LACMA” to restore the 40-year-running classic film program at the Los Angeles County Museum of Art (LACMA) after its cancellation.

-Grants from the Cecil B. DeMille Foundation and Elizabeth Levitt Hirsch have funded Debra’s dance history research.
+Grants from the Cecil B. DeMille Foundation and the Mortimer & Mimi Levitt Foundation have funded Debra’s dance history research and arts journalism respectively.

 To learn about corporate writing, please see Levine & Associates.